-For the other qualifying events (divorce or legal separation of the employee and spouse, termination of domestic partnership, or a dependent child's loss of eligibility for coverage as a dependent child), a COBRA election notice will be available to you only if you complete and submit a Health Care Benefits Change Form to the SHA Benefits Team within 60 days after the date on which the qualified beneficiary loses or would lose coverage under the terms of the plan as a result of the qualifying event.
+For the other qualifying events (divorce or legal separation of the employee and spouse, termination of domestic partnership, or a dependent child's loss of eligibility for coverage as a dependent child), a COBRA election notice will be available to you only if you complete and submit a Health Care Benefits Change Form to the Benefits Representative for your department within 60 days after the date on which the qualified beneficiary loses or would lose coverage under the terms of the plan as a result of the qualifying event.
 If this procedure is not followed during the 60-day notice period, YOU WILL LOSE YOUR RIGHT TO ELECT COBRA COVERAGE.
-(A Health Care Benefits Change Form is available from SHA's Benefits Team.)
+(A Health Care Benefits Change Form is available from your department's Benefits Representative.)